CPA in Miami

-CPA in Miami is the statutory title of qualified accountants in the United States who have passed the Uniform Certified Public Accountant Examination and have met additional state education and experience requirements for certification as a CPA.
+CPA in Miami are Individuals Who Have Passed the CPA Exam and have met additional state education and experience requirements for certification

 Many states have (or have had) a lower tier of accountant qualification below that of CPA in Miami, usually entitled “Public Accountant” or “Licensed Public Accountant” (with designatory letters “PA” or “LPA”), although other titles have included “Registered Public Accountant” (RPA), “Accounting Practitioner” (AP), and “Registered Accounting Practitioner” (RAP).
 This designation was intended as a designation for non-certified accountants who were practicing public accounting before a state accountancy law was enacted to regulate the accounting profession.
 The majority of states have closed the designation “Public Accountant” (PA) to new entrants, with only about six states continuing to offer the designation.
 Many PAs belong to the National Society of Accountants.